 Before making that final commitment, it is important to know what school your children will be attending.
 According to GreatSchools.org, Rock Springs Elementary has a rating of 10, while St. James an 8 and Catawba Springs Elementary a 7.
 All three schools make a great choice depending on your location.
 Furthermore, the middle school is located in Iron Station and the High School is East Lincoln High in Denver, “Home of the Mustangs”.
 The “mustangs” offer some of the best fine arts programs such as art, drama, and marching band in the county as well as some top sports programs in the county and state.
 If public school is not what you are looking for, there are also private and charter schools in the Denver area such as Lincoln Charter and Denver Christian Academy both offering grades K-12.

 One of the local favorites for a great breakfast is Denver’s locally owned West Lake.
 Great food and atmosphere is a great way to start your day.
 Barbeque is always good in North Carolina and Denver is no exception with Two Sons Barbeque beside Dunkin’ Donuts.
 Some other great eating choices are Mid-Town Sundries and Sports Page.
-Hang out with your family and friends and enjoy great wings while watching game.
+Hang out with your family and friends and enjoy great wings while watching the game.
 For a fine dining experience check out Chillfire Bar & Grill.
-Another great restaurant is coming to Denver soon.
-Fresh Chef, currently serving Cornelius and Mooresville offers a more healthy menu and a friendly atmosphere.
+Fresh Chef, currently serving Cornelius and Mooresville has finally come to Denver.
+They offer a more healthy menu and a friendly atmosphere.

 For the shopper, Northlake Mall or Charlotte Premium Outlets is only 20 minutes away off Highway 485.
 Birkdale Village in Huntersville 15 minutes on 73 provides a complete one-stop shopping experience with a main street setting.